w3c/mediasession/explainer.md

 ### The `MediaMetadata` interface

-A `MediaMetadata` object can contain media metadata like title, artist, album and album art.
-To set the metadata for a `MediaSession`, the page should create a `MediaMetadata` object and assign it to a `MediaSession` object:
+A `MediaMetadata` object can contain media metadata like title, artist, album album art and video chapter information.
+To set the metadata for a `MediaSession`, the page should create a `MediaMetadata` object and assign it to a `MediaSession`
+object:

 ```javascript
 navigator.mediaSession.metadata = new MediaMetadata(/* MediaMetadata constructor */);